Asphodelus fistulosus L.

 onionweed, asphodelus, wild onion

 Some authors consider Asphodelus fistulosus L. to be a distinct species from Asphodelus tenuifolius Cav., while others consider the two to be synonymous.
-(This fact sheet considers the two distinct.)
+(This fact sheet considers the two species to be distinct.)
 Additionally, Asphodelus fistulosus var. tenuifolius (Cav.)
 Baker has been named a synonym of Asphodelus tenuifolius Cav.

 Asphodelus tenuifolius Cav. (non-FNW)

-Mediterranean region east through the Arabian peninsula to the Indian subcontinent; also in Malaysia, Australia, New Zealand, Chile, Mexico, and United States
+Native to the Mediterranean region east through the Arabian peninsula; naturalized in Argentina, Australia, Bolivia, Chile, Mexico, New Zealand, United Kingdom, and United States.

 dry, sandy, and rocky places; a weed of pastures, roadsides, waste places